Joseph Seigenthaler

-Joseph Seigenthaler (born 1959) is an American sculptor and video artist who was born in Nashville, Tennessee.
+Joseph Seigenthaler (May 5, 1959 – March 21 2024) was an American sculptor and video artist who was born in Nashville, Tennessee.
 He earned a BFA in painting from the Memphis College of Art in 1981.
 Shortly after graduating, he freelanced sculpting life-sized wax figures for wax museums, primarily the Music Valley Wax Museum in Nashville and the Country Music Wax Museum in Tamworth, Australia.
 He studied ceramic art at the Appalachian Center for Craft in Smithville, Tennessee between 1984 and 1986.
 In 1990, he received an MFA from Northern Illinois University.